You could reduce your bill if your surface water doesn't drain to the public sewer

 How to apply for a reduction in your water bill

 - If you believe that none of your surface water drains to a public sewer, please download our application form and answer all the questions.
-You will also need to draw a diagram of your property showing the house, garden and hard standing areas, and indicate where you think your surface water drains to.
-This will help us if we need to visit your property to check whether or not your surface water drains to the public sewer.
+You will also need to draw a diagram showing your home, garden and hard standing areas, and indicate where you think your surface water drains to.
+This will help us if we need to visit your home to check whether or not your surface water drains to the public sewer.